 To start with, Collins Quarter was the perfect place to hold the event.
-A Victorian-era theme runs through the venue with plush lounges and a well stocked bar to sate the thirst of all the guests there.
-The weather a little down cast at the start of 10am, plenty of courtyard for brands and folks to mingle with the main workshops held upstairs as the main speakers for the day with a wall of spirits behind them made it the perfect place for the Dapper gentlemen.
+A Victorian-era theme runs through the venue with plush lounges and a well-stocked bar to sate the thirst of all the guests there.
+The weather was a little downcast at the start of 10 am, but plenty of courtyard for brands and folks to mingle with the main workshops held upstairs as the main speakers for the day with a wall of spirits behind them made it the perfect place for the Dapper gentlemen.

 In the morning, we see all sorts of accessories decorated on suits aplenty like paint and shades on a canvas.
 Many sporting pocket squares, silk scarves, lapel pins, tie bars and ties in all sorts of designs, colours and shapes to distinguish each individual with his own unique style.